CrispyDrone/BWSort/Main/ReplayParser.ReplaySorter.UI/README.md

 This project is licensed under the GNU GPLv3 license.

 ## Acknowledgements
-Many thanks to SimplySerenity for porting the replay parser to C#.
-You can find the original project here: <https://github.com/SimplySerenity/SCReplayFileParser>
+Many thanks to Excolo for porting the replay parser to C#.
+You can find the original project here: <https://github.com/Excolo/SCReplayFileParser>

 ## Attributions
 + <div>Crown icon made by <a href="https://www.flaticon.com/authors/pixel-perfect" title="Pixel perfect">Pixel perfect</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>.</div>